 I have a lot of research experience working in labs at a university.
 Based on this experience, I don’t see the Mythbusters experiment as a failure at all.
 Instead, I see it as a pilot study.
 For an experiment, you often need to conduct a small pilot study to work the kinks out and develop the initial estimates.
 It helps you avoid costly mistakes by not going straight to a large-scale experiment where things might not go as planned.

 That’s how the scientific method works.
 You state the hypothesis, design and set up the controlled conditions for an experiment, and then evaluate the data with a statistical hypothesis test.
-You assess those results and, if necessary, make adjusts to improve the next the study.
+You assess those results and, if necessary, make adjustments to improve the next study.

-If this study occurred in the research arena, the researchers would be asking themselves whether it’s worth conducting additional research on the subject.
+If this study occurred in the research arena, the researchers would ask themselves whether it’s worth conducting additional research on the subject.
 Are the potential benefits worth the costs?
-In this case, the benefits of learning whether yawns are contagious are small in comparison to the costs associated with a study of 650 subjects.
+In this case, the benefits of learning whether yawns are contagious are small compared to the costs associated with a study of 650 subjects.
 It’s probably not going to happen!

 Even though the results of this study are not statistically significant, we still learned something important!